Elena Botts v. Johns Hopkins University

 You will not be charged for these lawyers.
 You will not be charged for calling, emailing, or speaking confidentially to Class Counsel.
 You are permitted to call Class Counsel with any questions and such communications will be confidential and protected.
 Class Counsel’s fees are being paid from the total settlement fund as part of the Settlement and are subject to the approval of the Court.
 If you want to be represented by your own lawyer, you may hire one at your own expense.

-• The Court has approved payments of attorney’s fees and costs of no more than Two Million Two Hundred Thousand Dollars ($2,200,000.00) from the original Settlement fund and Five-Hundred Seventy-Four Thousand Eight-Hundred Sixty-Nine Dollars and Twenty-Three Cents ($574,869.23) from the Additional Students Settlement Fund, which represents one-third (⅓) of both Settlement Funds.
+• The Court has approved payments of attorney’s fees and costs of no more than Two Million Two Hundred Thousand Dollars ($2,200,000.00) from the original Settlement fund, Five-Hundred Seventy-Four Thousand Eight-Hundred Sixty-Nine Dollars and Twenty-Three Cents ($574,869.23) from the Additional Students Settlement Fund, and Six-Hundred Sixty-Six Thousand Six-Hundred Seventy-Four Dollars and Forty-Two Cents ($666,674.42) from the Second Group of Additional Students Settlement Fund, which represents one-third (⅓) of all three Settlement Funds.
 This payment is to compensate Class Counsel for the work they have performed in the Litigation including filing pleadings and briefs, investigating the facts, conducting discovery, attending court conferences, participating in settlement discussions, and negotiating and overseeing the settlement.

 • Objecting is simply telling the Court that you do not like something about the settlement.
 You can object only if you stay in the Class.
 Excluding yourself from the settlement (“opting out”) is telling the Court that you do not want to be part of the Class.
 If you exclude yourself, you have no basis to object because the case no longer affects you.